MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 For more information, see [Using a Component INF file](../install/using-a-component-inf-file.md).
 A sample NVMe drive firmware update INF file is provided below.
 Since the **SWC\StorageIHVabcd-firmwareupdate** software identity may not be unique across hardware manufacturers, the INF must utilize [CHID](../install/specifying-hardware-ids-for-a-computer.md) targeting for Windows Update distribution.

-The StorFwUpdate component does not perform any validation (signature verification or decryption) of the firmware binary payload.
-If this level of feature is required then hardware partners can write their own storage firmware update driver.
+The StorFwUpdate component doesn't perform any validation (signature verification or decryption) of the firmware binary payload.
+If this level of feature is required, then hardware partners can write their own storage firmware update driver.

 ## Storage drive firmware update example